The autorun feature is supported in SystemRescueCd-5.x and SystemRescueCd-6.0.1 and more recent.

-By default, the autorun script(s) may be copied in the root of the CDRom, outside of the compressed loop image file (sysrcd.dat), but other sources are available : floppy disk, HD partition, network share, a web server.
+By default, the autorun script(s) may be copied in the root of the CDRom, outside of the compressed loop image file (sysrcd.dat), but other sources are available : floppy disk, disk partition, network share, an HTTP web server.

 The script may be named

 autorun if alone.
 If many scripts have to be